sorenmalling/Flowpack.RestApi/README.md

 ## What is this

-Flowpack.RestApi is a approach to simple Rest API build in Flow - totally separated from the rest of your application
+Flowpack.RestApi is an approach to easily create powerful Rest APIs in Flow - totally separated from the rest of your application and only based on your domain model.

 ## Installation